Strategies for Mitigating Physician Burnout: Effective Wellness Programs and Workplace Interventions

 Transitioning to Team-Based Care

-Key strategies for implementing team-based care models include:
+Key strategies for implementing team-based care include:

 Incorporating Technology